Basic Course in Flow Cytometry

 Objectives and Content

-Aim: Basic introduction to flow cytometry.
-The practical part of the course should enable the students to understand applications for flow cytometry.
-In addition, the applications used during the practical part of the course will be introduced in seminars by the course leaders.
+Basic introduction to flow cytometry.
+The theoretical part of the course should enable the students to understand applications for flow cytometry.
+In addition, the student will have hands-on training in analyzing flow cytometry data during the practical data analysis part of the course which will be introduced in seminars by the course leaders.

 Theoretical part: